 - Point to point wired with Swiss made cable.
 It's obvious that point to point wiring sounds better and lasts longer than wave-soldered thin printed circuit boards.
 It's what sets PrimaLuna apart and is part of our credo.
 In the new DiaLogue Premium we went a step further by using Swiss-made, silver-plated, oxygen-free continuous crystal (OCC) copper with a Teflon dielectric in the critical signal path for superior signal speed and increased clarity.

 - ALPS Blue Velvet motorized volume control tracks better so a defined stereo image is established and doesn't collapse as you raise and lower volume.
 And it will stay quiet, adhering to PrimaLuna's guiding principle of "Built to last a lifetime".
 This part alone costs ten times more than a simple "chip" that we could have used.

 - TAKMAN Resistors.
-If you bought a lesser preamp, you would pay hudreds to make this upgrade.
+If you wanted to push the performance envelope with your existing gear, you would pay hudreds to make this upgrade.
 Easy to identify through there pink color, these premium resistors made in Japan are popular with those who rebuild and upgrade there gear.
 "Modders" love TAKMAN for their low noise, linearity, and musicality.

 - SCR Tinfoil Caps.
 Made in France, these capacitors are used in the critical signal paths and while they are expensive, the PrimaLuna team they could not be left out after careful listening comparisons with many different types.